-A student who, after completing a degree candidacy form, has been admitted to a master's degree program at Hood College and who wishes to transfer to another degree program at Hood, or to change the concentration or major, must submit a written petition to the Dean of the Graduate School containing the reasons for the proposed transfer.
-The Dean will consult with the appropriate department(s) before rendering any decisions.
-Credits earned in the original program may apply to the new program if, in the opinion of the Dean, they are appropriate to the new degree.
+A student who wishes to transfer from one degree program to another, before they have completed their degree candidacy form, must obtain written permission from the program director and forward it to the Graduate School.
+A student who, after completing a degree candidacy form, has been admitted to a master's degree program at Hood College and who wishes to transfer to another degree program at Hood, or to change the concentration or major, must submit a written petition to the dean of the Graduate School containing the reasons for the proposed transfer.
+The dean will consult with the appropriate department(s) before rendering any decisions.
+Credits earned in the original program may apply to the new program if, in the opinion of the dean, they are appropriate to the new degree.
 Academic performance in any and all graduate coursework will be considered in appeals to transfer between degree programs.
 Students who have failed to earn a degree after attempting a comprehensive examination twice-or after failing to complete satisfactorily a field work project, software project or thesis-may not transfer credits earned in that program to another degree program.